What time is SpaceX's Starship Flight 10 launch today? How to watch it live

 From liftoff to splashdown, SpaceX's Starship Flight 10 mission is expected to last just over one hour, but don't expect to see some of the eye-popping rocket landing visuals we've seen in past Starship flights.

-There won't be a "Chopsticks" catch of the giant Starship Super Heavy booster on this flight.
-Instead, SpaceX aims to push the Super Heavy booster with an extreme reentry profile to make a ocean "landing" and splashdown in the Gulf of Mexico.
-(President Trump has signed an executive order renaming the Gulf of Mexico body of water the Gulf of America.)
+There won't be a "chopsticks" catch of the giant Starship Super Heavy booster on this flight.
+Instead, SpaceX aims to push the Super Heavy booster with an extreme reentry profile to make an ocean "landing" and splashdown in the Gulf of Mexico.

 Swipe to scroll horizontally